thrackle-io/rules-engine/docs/userGuides/rules/WITHDRAWAL-LIMIT-BY-ACCESS-LEVEL.md

 This rule depends on:

-- **Pricing contracts**: [pricing contracts](../pricing/README.md) for ERC20s and ERC721s need to be setup in the token handlers in order for this rule to work.
+- **Pricing contracts**: [pricing contracts](../pricing/README.md) for ERC20s and ERC721s need to be set up in the token handlers in order for this rule to work.